 Joseph Campbell's work on the mythic archetypes of personality gives great depth and meaning to how we process and live out our lives.
-This helps us understand Who We Are.
 Campbell also inspires us to take a Hero's Journey to find wisdom and healing for our selves and others.
 There are videos here, and books here.
 Lastly, notes from a short video on his hugely popular, entertaining, and informative book and video series The Power of the Myth here.
 The video series hosted by Bill Moyers is six hours long but worth every minute.
 Start the first segment on YouTube here.

 The Fight or Flight Response was first identified in 1932 by Walter Bradford Cannon in his book The Wisdom of the Body.
 It remains a very popular and useful perspective of how we react to all types of stressors through our bodies, emotions, feelings, thoughts, and behaviors.
 Awareness is the first step to understanding, wisdom, and transformation, so if you want to respond to stressful situations with all your faculties rather than being stuck in reactive cycles, take a look.